amiiiiink/innoscripta-news-api/README.md

    php artisan tinker
    App\Models\User::factory()->create();
    ```

+The test user in api/auth/token is :

+ username: amin@gmail.com
+ password: password

 4**Seed Additional Data (Optional in case you want to have 100 articles to test without fetching from APIs)**
    ```bash